A subtrope of Original Character

 - Romania was almost always depicted by fans as a female (probably because of the potential Les Yay between her and Hungary), only to have canon Joss that with the fourth manga volume establishing him as male.

 - And with the canon Romania appearing to have red eyes and Cute Little Fangs, it's becoming common to depict him as either a vampire or an ordinary human who pretends to be a vampire for the lulz.
-It also helps that Romania is the country Transylvania is located in.
+It also helps that most of Transylvania has mostly has been part of Rumania since they conquered it from Communist Hungary in 1919.

 - New Zealand is almost always depicted as either having a Vitriolic Best Buds or True Companions type relationship with Australia.